 In the form of beauteous maiden, goddess of savitri sprung!

-And she spake in gentle accents, blessed the monarch good and brave
+And she spake in gentle accents, blessed the monarch good

 Blessed his rites and holy penance and a boon unto him gave: